reactjs/react.dev/src/content/reference/react/use.md

 #### Read promises from async browser APIs {/*read-promises-from-async-browser-apis*/}

 You can read promises returned by async browser APIs like [`navigator.storage.estimate()`](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager/estimate) with `use`.
 In this example, the promise from `navigator.storage.estimate()` is stored in a state variable and passed to the `StorageInfo` component as a prop.
 The promise is then read by `use` and the result is displayed to the user.
-While waiting for the promise to resolve a the fallback of the parent Suspense component is displayed.
+While waiting for the promise to resolve, the fallback of the parent Suspense component is displayed.

 <Sandpack>